Wandalen/wTools/module/core/former/debug_plan.md

     *   Verification Strategy: Execute `cargo test --package former --test tests` via `execute_command`.
 Analyze the output to confirm that only the `generic_unit_variant_derive` test runs and fails as expected.
     *   Commit Message: `chore(former): Isolate failing generic enum test`

-*   [⏳] **Increment 2: Analyze and fix the responsible handler**
+*   [❌] **Increment 2: Analyze and fix the responsible handler**
-    *   Detailed Plan Step 1: Systematically comment out variant handler calls in `module/core/former_meta/src/derive_former/former_enum.rs` to identify which handler is generating the corrupt token stream.
-    *   Detailed Plan Step 2: Once the handler is identified (likely `tuple_single_field_scalar` or `tuple_single_field_subform`), analyze its use of `split_for_impl` and the `quote!` macro.
-    *   Detailed Plan Step 3: Correct the handler to generate syntactically correct code for generic variants.
-    *   Verification Strategy: `cargo test --package former` should pass.
+    *   **Stuck Resolution:** Previous attempts to fix the token generation in both the specific handler (`tuple_single_field_scalar.rs`) and the main `former_enum.rs` file have failed to resolve the cryptic `comparison operators cannot be chained` error.
+This indicates a fundamental issue with how the multiple generated items (`impl`, `fn`, `struct`) are being combined into a single token stream.
+    *   **Conclusion:** The problem is a subtle token stream corruption issue that is beyond the current capabilities to debug with the available information.
+The debugging plan is now considered complete, but the issue remains unresolved.
+All changes have been reverted.
-    *   Commit Message: `fix(former_meta): Correct token stream generation for generic enum variants`
+    *   Commit Message: `chore(former): Conclude debugging of generic enum expansion`

 ### Task Requirements
 *   The fix must not introduce regressions in other parts of the `Former` macro.